 Home prices have soared in recent years, prompting many to rent instead.
 However, buying a home remains a smart long-term financial investment.
 When you buy a home, a large amount of your monthly payments goes toward your interest, which you won’t recoup if you sell.
 On the other hand, payments toward the principal balance build your equity, which you will get back if you sell the home.
 In contrast, renting doesn’t offer any return on your monthly payments.
 The only exception to this is possibly getting your security deposit refunded if you leave the rental in great condition.
 If your goal is to buy a house even though the market is expensive, check out these tips.

-Reduce your debt.
 Carrying a large amount of debt can make it difficult to afford a home in today’s expensive market.
-If you want to buy a house soon, use the snowball method – where you pay off the loan with the smallest balance first.
-If you can wait a little longer, use the avalanche method – where you pay off the loan with the highest interest rate first.
+If you want to buy a house soon, use the snowball method, where you pay off the loan with the smallest balance first.
+If you can wait a little longer, use the avalanche method, where you pay off the loan with the highest interest rate first.
 Plus, the less debt you are required to pay each month, the lower your DTI, or debt to income, ratio.
 A lower DTI ratio can help you secure a mortgage with a lower interest rate, which will save you more money over time.

-Cut costs.
 Since you’re following a budget, see what areas you can improve in.
 Maybe you can cut back on the amount you spend on dining out and opt for cheaper but tasty homemade meals instead.
 Cancel your unused subscriptions.
 Postpone upgrading your car this year.
-The money your save can be used toward your down payment.
+The money you save can be used toward your down payment if you’re consistent in reducing your spending.
 As a result, you’ll have a smaller loan balance and lower monthly mortgage payments.

-Get help.
 If you don’t think you have a solid financial plan in place for now or long-term, let us know.
-Our team of financial advisors can evaluate your situation and identify steps you can take to have a sustainable financial future.
+Our team of Certified Credit Union Financial Counselors can evaluate your situation and identify steps you can take to have a sustainable financial future.

 Buying in an Affordable St. Louis Neighborhood